 Some Audio Portions Copyright © Emery Thompson Machine, Corel Corporation and its licensors.
 All rights reserved.

-You might say that in 38 years I've been around the block a few times!
+You might say that over the years I've been around the block a few times!
 Here are some of the most often asked about subjects that I have run into over the past thirty eight years.
 I hope you find them helpful.

 SIGNS - Get rid of them!
 I walk into some ice cream parlors and they have signs up for every product ever sold - from 4th of July rocket pops to Santa Clause ice cream cakes.
 I'm so confused by all the choices that I end up walking out with a vanilla cone.
 And please, don't sell someone else's name.
 I don't want to "have a nice day with a Coke."
 You want me to leave the store remembering your name.

 BATHROOM ACCESS - I've been shopping all morning and need to find a bathroom.
 Don't make it embarrassingly inaccessible.
 Do me and my children this one favor and we'll remember you forever.
 Oh, and since I'm a bit embarrassed and I am heading home anyway, I'll take a pint of ice cream with me.

 A BRITISH QUEUE - A well designed store has a definite flow to it.
 You know who is next in line.
 We've all been in stores where getting waited on is survival of the fittest.
 If I'm twelve years old and mom sent me down to order a cake for fifteen kids, give me the same chance to be served as the adults.